Ulster Defence Regiment: Loyalist infiltration

-In February 1989 solicitor Pat Finucane was murdered by Loyalist paramilitaries from the UDA acting in collusion with British security services.
+In February 1989 solicitor Pat Finucane was murdered by Loyalist paramilitaries from the UDA acting in collusion with elements of the British security forces.
 The 9mm Browning handgun used in the murder of Finucane had been stolen from a UDR armoury at Malone Barracks, Belfast by a serving UDR soldier.
 The same weapon had been linked to the attempted killing of a Catholic man in September 1988.
 Several other weapons were taken from the same armoury.

 In August 1989 the UDA claimed responsibility for the murder of Catholic man Loughlin Maginn in County Down; it later emerged two of the UDA gunmen had also been serving UDR soldiers.
-When Maginn's family denied he was a member of the IRA, the UDA attempted to justify the murder by releasing a twenty-minute video, shot by soldiers from the UDR, which showed the wall of a police briefing room covered with photographs of IRA suspects.
+When Maginn's family denied he was a member of the IRA, the UDA attempted to justify the murder by releasing a 20-minute video, shot by soldiers from the UDR, which showed the wall of a police briefing room covered with photographs of IRA suspects.
 This incident prompted the Stevens Inquiries concerning alleged security forces collusion with loyalist paramilitaries.
 Twenty-eight UDR soldiers were arrested as part of the investigation.
 Twenty-six belonged to the same company of 7/10 UDR.
 Six were later awarded damages.
 One was charged with activities linked to loyalist paramilitaries.
 The Stephens team caused "intense anger" as three hundred police had been used to surround the homes of suspects.
 This had identified them as UDR soldiers to their neighbours, potentially putting their lives at risk.
-Eleven moved house as a result, while the homes of eighteen others were provided with "additional security measures" at a cost of £25,000.
+Eleven moved house as a result, while the homes of 18 others were provided with "additional security measures" at a cost of £25,000.

+In 1991 a former UDR soldier, Gordon David Stewart, from Portrush, County Antrim, was charged with possessing information likely to be useful to terrorists.
+Police found seven sheets of paper with hundreds of names and addresses and also newspaper cuttings, in relation to persons of interest to the security forces.
+Stewart claimed that four of the sheets he had found hidden by a river while on UDR patrol the previous year and failed to inform any of his superior officers, while the rest were information he had copied from UDR intelligence.
+Stewart had served four years in the regular British Army and four in the UDR.
+Police suspected he was an associate of UDA members or possibly a member of the UDA.